 Feedback: the furnishing of data concerning the operation or output of a machine to an automatic control device or to the machine itself, so that subsequent or ongoing operations of the machine can be altered or corrected; a reaction or response to a particular process or activity

 Whew.
 Let's now present this in a way of dealing with an ex.
 Every single relationship that we have collects data.
 Our mind collects data.
 Our heart collects data.
 If we were sexually active with them, our body collects data too (check out "We Should Really Rethink The Term 'Casual Sex'").
-OK, well when we're on a feedback loop with someone, it means that the data that our mind, heart and body collects is oftentimes altered.
+OK, well when we're on a feedback loop with someone, it means that the data that our mind, heart, and body collect are oftentimes altered.
 Altered by whom?
 Altered by us.

 - We may alter it by only reflecting on the good times with our ex.